 The courses offered at this college include B.A.
-(Honours & General) in Education, English, History & Political Science; B.Sc.
-(Honours & General) in Geography; B.A.
-(General) in Bengali, Hindi, Economics, Journalism, Film Studies & Psychology; the B.A.
-(Major) course in Communicative English as well as the post-graduate B.Ed. course.
+(Honours & General) in Education, English, History, Political Science, Psychology & Geography ; B.Sc.
+(Honours &.General) in Geography & Economics ; B.A.
+(General) in Bengali, Hindi, Economics, Journalism, Film Studies, Human Rights & Mathematics.

 The College also has a self-financing Computer Centre, which aims to inculcate computer literacy and proficiency in all students.
-The College Library, with an excellent collection of academic books, is in the process of being computerized.
-Free internet access is available for staff and students alike, to encourage the spirit of research.
+The College Library, with an excellent collection of academic books, is computerized.
+Internet access is available for staff and students alike, to inculcate the spirit of research.
 Extra-curricular activities are encouraged by the College, through the active and popular student societies.
 The College hosts an annual inter-collegiate Test known as "SAMAGAM".